sveltejs/rfcs/text/0000-better-composition.md

 > TODO draw the rest of the owl

-### Explicit slot context
+### Explicit slot scope

 The above example works for *implicit* context, i.e. that shared between components without the app author having to worry about it.
-Sometimes, we need *explicit* context, such as with the `<VirtualList>` example.
+Sometimes, we need *explicit* context, or 'scope', such as with the `<VirtualList>` example.

 React can achieve this with the render prop pattern: